cstrab/spreadsheet-db/README.md

 - [ ] Frontend:
     - [x] useGrid.ts - update handleUpdate bulkUpdateData case to predict backend ids after update (i.e. start from id=1 always since we will reset id count for the table), this will improve bulk update performance
     - [ ] General - Add navigation bar with custom asset symbol and version number
-    - [ ] useGrid.ts - Update alert statements to modals
+    - [ ] useGrid.ts - Update alert statements to modals and button styling
     - [ ] General - Additional error handling and logging
 - [ ] Backend:
     - [ ] main.py - For bulk-update need to reset ids after database table is cleared, but this syntax is database dependent (i.e. postgres .vs MSSQL, so need have a mapping for this)